eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/eejs/model/README.md

 | Property | Description |
 | -------- | ----------- |
-| [`applyQueryString`](./base.md#applyquerystring-modelname-querystring---) | A function for applying a provided query string to the endpoint for a given model name and returning the entire string for use in a request.
 | [`pluralModelName`](./base.md#pluralmodelname-modelname-)         | A memoized function that normalizes to the plural form of a given model name for the incoming string.             |
 | [`singularModelName`](./base.md#singularmodelname-modelname-)         | A memoized function that normalizes to the singular form of a given model name for the incoming string.             |
 | [`getQueryString`](./base.md#getquerystring-querydata---whereconditions----null-maporderby--orderby--orderby) | A function that returns a query string for use by a REST request given a set of queryData.